 Now that we’ve all been introduced, let me take a moment to share an idea that serves as a preface to today’s presentations.

-The process I’m describing will occur throughout your time at Whitman -- in interactions with your professors and staff members, in dialogue with your peers, and in silent conversations with yourself.
+The process I'm describing – the pushing and pulling of competing ideas and perspectives – will occur throughout your time at Whitman – in interactions with your professors and staff members, in dialogue with your peers, and in silent conversations with yourself.

-If you do this throughout your time at Whitman, you will ensure that this odyssey – your odyssey – will lead to immense personal and intellectual growth and, ultimately, a lifetime passion for learning.
-We seek this for each and every one of you.
+If you do this throughout your time at Whitman, you will ensure that this odyssey – your odyssey – leads you to a lifetime of learning.

-Now it’s my pleasure to introduce Tim Reed, your 2013-2014 President of the Associated Students of Whitman College.
+Now it’s my pleasure to introduce kayvon behroozian, your 2012-2013 president of the associated students of Whitman College.

 Kayvon is a politics major starting his junior year here, and in case you haven’t already guessed this, he is extremely active on campus.
 In addition to serving as your president, he is involved in greek life as a Phi Delt, where he served as treasurer last year.
 He also participates in the Model United Nations club, a club he helped to revive during his first year here.
 When asked for an interesting and little-known fact about himself, he told us that he’s terrified of seaweed.
 (Oh dear, Kayvon – I hope this doesn’t inspire any practical jokes or pranks in your honor.)

 His speech today is titled, “Welcome to the corner of Boyer Ave. and Memory Lane.”